Cancer experts laud Angelina Jolie's decision to remove ovaries

 Surgery to remove the ovaries and fallopian tubes to reduce the risk of cancer has become an option more women are choosing.
 But it does not completely eliminate the risk of the disease because ovarian cancer can also strike the cells that line the abdomen.

-"A person with a BRCA mutation who has risk-reducing surgery still has residual ovarian cancer risk in the neighbourhood of 3 to 4 percent," said Knight.
+"A person with a BRCA mutation who has risk-reducing surgery still has residual ovarian cancer risk in the neighborhood of 3 to 4 percent," said Knight.

 After risk-reducing surgery, patients are usually monitored.
 But the benefits are unclear and each case needs to be considered individually, he added.